logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/getting_started_azure.rst

     :align: center
     :figclass: align-center

 Click on *Create*.
-Then, select the Location you want to use and give a name to the identity.
+Then, select the Location you want to use and name the identity.
 Click on *Review + create*.
 Finally click on *Create*.

 .. _create-user-assigned-identity.png: ../../../_images/create-user-assigned-identity.png
 .. figure:: ../../../imgs/hopsworksai/create-user-assigned-identity.png